Patrick Kohlmann

-Patrick Kohlmann (born 25 February 1983) is a German-Irish former professional football player and current assistant coach of Ole Werner at Werder Bremen.
+Patrick Kohlmann (born 25 February 1983) is a former professional football player and current assistant coach of Ole Werner at Werder Bremen.
 A Borussia Dortmund youth exponent, he played as a defender for Holstein Kiel, Union Berlin, Rot-Weiß Erfurt, and Borussia Dortmund II.
+Born in West Germany, he represented the Republic of Ireland at youth level.

 Club career

 Born in Dortmund to a German father and Irish mother, Kohlmann began his football career with BV Westfalia Wickede, before moving on to TSC Eintracht Dortmund.
 In 1993, he impressed Bundesliga club Borussia Dortmund and signed for their youth team.

 Kohlmann stayed at Borussia Dortmund for 14 years, where he elevated from youth player to playing for the reserves.
 His chances with the first team were limited, often as an unused sub.
 He finally got his chance in 2004 versus 1.
 FC Kaiserslautern but went off with a bad knee injury.
 It was to be his only season as a first team squad member.
 For the reserve team, he made 101 Regionalliga appearances with 2 goals.

 In 2007, Kohlmann signed for Regionalliga Nord side Rot-Weiß Erfurt and helped in their push for promotion to the 3.
 Liga.

 The next season, he joined fellow 3.
 Liga side 1.
 FC Union Berlin.
 Until his departure in 2014, he amassed 142 2.
 Bundesliga appearances scoring 2 goals.

 Kohlmann signed for Holstein Kiel in July 2014.
 After 74 3.
 Liga caps for Holstein Kiel, he retired at the end of the 2016–17 season and became assistant coach at the club.